detroiki/kanta_lab/code/src/minimal/README.md

       - The number of rows with missing data
       - The number of rows with bad measurement status
       - The number of rows with not-official hetus.
-2. Writes all duplicate rows newly encountered to `<res_path>processed/reports/problem_rows/duplines_<file_no>_<date>.tsv}`
+2. Writes all duplicate rows newly encountered in this file to `<res_path>processed/reports/problem_rows/duplines_<file_no>_<date>.tsv}`
 <a name="new">